apollorio/wp-event-manager/readme.txt

 Fixed : Vulnerability issue
-Fixed : Rename the field type of Image Gallery to Media Library Image for the field editor Fixed : Pagination issue for upcoming event shortcode Fixed : Only organizer and admin can create and edit organizer and venue
+Fixed : Rename the field type of Image Gallery to Media Library Image for the field editor Fixed : Pagination issue for upcoming event shortcode Fixed : Only dj and admin can create and edit dj and local

 = [3.2.0] 13-08-2025 =